-The state of Minnesota has many food pantries, distribution centers, government benefits, and non-profit food banks that can provide help to families or individuals.
+The state of Minnesota has many food pantries, distribution centers, government benefits, and non-profit food banks that will provide help to low-income families or people with no money.
 There are free groceries to people who are faced with a hardship situation or emergency.
-Each and every year thousands of individuals receive free groceries, meals, food and assistance from these facilities that may be near you.
+Each and every year thousands of individuals receive free groceries, meals, and food.
+Locate a free food bank near you in MN below.

-Some of the centers listed below may have other items as well, such as clothing, holiday gifts or summer snacks for students out of school.
-There is also a referral phone number at the bottom of the page for information on other free, emergency food pantries in MI near you.
+Some of the distribution centers or drive thru food pantries listed below may have other items as well, such as clothing, holiday gifts or summer snacks for students out of school.
+Hot meals are often provided too.
+There is also a referral phone number at the bottom of the page for information on other free, emergency food pantries in MN near you.

 Get information below on some of the largest non-profit organizations in the area.
 These are the leading food banks and pantries in Minnesota.
 Note some are called food shelves, bu that is the same as a pantry.
 Most of them work closely with local charities that may be located closer to your home.
 For example they may partner with churches, organizations like the Salvation Army, and other agencies.
 So feel free to call them to get referred to another local agency.

-Local food pantries and food shelves in MI near you
+Local food pantries and food shelves in MN near you

 While some of the main food banks are listed here, each town, county, and region across the state of Minnesota has their own local non-profit centers on site.
 The assistance provided is local and will generally only help people in the immediate area.
 Get more information on low income food assistance, meals, and programs for children in your community.
 Or find more locations below this list.